anissen/cosy/wishlist.md

 # Bugs
-- [ ] Counter variable in for-loops are declared in the scope containing the for-loop instead of inside the loop
+- [ ] Counter variable in for-loops are declared in the scope containing the for-loop instead of inside the loop (maybe look at how function parameters are handled)
 - [ ] [line 2] Error at "x": Local variable is not used.
 ```js
 x()